-The degree is loosely structured around the assessment strategies identified within the United Kingdom Coaching Certificate and designed to complement the requirements of national governing bodies of sport.
+The degree is structured around the assessment strategies identified within the United Kingdom Coaching Certificate (UKCC) and the principles of the ICCE coaching framework which allows the programme to complement the requirements of national governing bodies of sport.

-LJMU has been selected to host the prestigious International Council for Coaching Excellence Global Coach Conference in 2017, in recognition of the city's sporting prowess and the university's successful sport educational programmes.
+LJMU has been selected to host the prestigious International Council for Coaching Excellence Global Coach Conference in 2017, in recognition of the city's sporting prowess and the university's successful sport education programmes.

 Plus from September 2017, IM Marsh students will have access to a free strength and conditioning studio onsite.
 All LJMU students are also entitled to apply for free off-peak membership for Lifestyles Fitness Centres across Liverpool and discounted peak-rate membership is also available so you can keep yourself active alongside your sport studies.